MaruvkaLab/MSMuTect_4/README.md

 # Usage
 ## Locus File
-We strongly recommend using one of the precompiled locus files available at ##.
+We strongly recommend using one of the precompiled locus files we have available.
+Please email k.avraham@technion.ac.il or yosi.maruvka@bfe.technion.ac.il to get access to them.
 They can be subsampled as desired as long as the order is maintained

 If want to use your own locus file, there are a couple of steps you must do:
 1. First, the loci file must be sorted properly.
 This should work on all unix systems: